boniface/quick.io/docs/overview/client-architecture.rst

 Callback Association with Connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since callbacks are very tightly linked to the server and session they have on the server, they must be explicitly tied to a given connection, typically by giving the connection and ID and associating the callback with that ID.
+Since callbacks are very tightly linked to the server and session they have on the server, they must be explicitly tied to a given connection, typically by giving the connection an ID and associating the callback with that ID.
 If at any point the application attempts to trigger a callback that is not tied to the current connection, the client must respond to the callback immediately with -1 "disconnected".

 Client Heartbeats
 -----------------